-America saved his iconic ears by insisting that they were the ‘correct’ type, over the rose shaped ear in the early 20th Century.
-Ever since then he has become a very popular breed thanks to his adorable features and playful personality and the AKC currently rank his as the 4th most popular dog breed in America.
+America saved his iconic ears by insisting they were the ‘correct’ type, over the rose-shaped ear in the early 20th Century.
+Ever since then he has become a very popular breed thanks to his adorable features and playful personality and the AKC currently ranks him as the 4th most popular dog breed in America.
 They are also commonly mistaken for Boston Terriers.

-Both the Pug and the French Bulldog are similar in their height, with the Pug measuring short at 10 – 12 inches, with the Frenchie measuring 11 – 13 inches.
+Both the Pug and the French Bulldog are similar in their height, with the Pug measuring short at 10 to 12 inches, with the Frenchie measuring 11 to 13 inches.
 Despite their similar height, they are significantly different in their weight.
-The Pug weighs only 14 – 18 pounds, whereas the French Bulldog weighs 20 – 28 pounds.
+The Pug weighs only 14 to 18 pounds, whereas the French Bulldog weighs 20 to 28 pounds.
 That extra weight mainly takes the form of muscle, and so he is much stockier than the Pug.

-Despite both being small toy-dogs they have distinct features that set them apart.
+Despite both being small toy dogs they have distinct features that set them apart.
 Most notably, the Pug has small floppy ears that drop down, whereas the French Bulldog has large bat-like ears that stand to attention.
-The Pug has a very flat wrinkled muzzle, and the wrinkles continue beyond his nose and up his forehead, similarly the French Bulldog also has a flat face, but not quite as flat and definitely not as wrinkly.
+The Pug has a very flat wrinkled muzzle, and the wrinkles continue beyond his nose and up to his forehead, similarly, the French Bulldog also has a flat face, but not quite as flat and definitely not as wrinkly.

 Further to the obvious features, the Pug also has a curly tail, whereas the French Bulldog has a short tail.
-The Pug only has two coat colors which is solid black or fawn with a black mask.
+The Pug only has two coat colors which are solid black or fawn with a black mask.
 On rare occasions, you’ll see a white or Leucistic colored Pug.
 The Frenchie has 11 coat colors, 9 of which are recognized by the AKC.
 The Pug’s coat is medium in length, and very dense and coarse, whereas the Frenchie has very short and smooth hair.
+Because of their

-The Pug and the French Bulldog are both very friendly and affectionate with both their family, friends, strangers and other animals alike; everyone is their new playmate whether they want to be or not!
-They are great with children, not only because of their small stature, but because they are gentle and generally tolerant of them.
+The Pug and the French Bulldog are both very friendly and affectionate with both their family, friends, strangers, and other animals alike; everyone is their new playmate whether they want to be or not!
+They are great with children, not only because of their small stature but because they are gentle and generally tolerant of them.
 Because of their smaller stature, these pups are often mixed together to create the Frug, which is a Frenchie Pug mix.

-Because they are so sociable and crave companionship and interaction, they are both known to suffer with separation anxiety.
-Despite their small stature they can wreak havoc amongst your furniture if they are left alone too long or not stimulated enough.
-If you think that you might leave them alone for long periods of time then neither of these breeds are right for you.
+Because they are so sociable and crave companionship and interaction, they are both known to suffer from separation anxiety.
+Despite their small stature, they can wreak havoc amongst your furniture if they are left alone too long or not stimulated enough.
+If you think you might leave them alone for long periods of time then neither of these breeds is right for you.

-The Pug is much more active than the French Bulldog, and will need more attention on top of his daily exercise than the Frenchie does.
-This can take the form of either interactive games or treat-filled puzzle toys.
-The Pug also tends to bark more than the French Bulldog, which may be a factor to consider if you live in a flat with noise restrictions.
+The Pug is much less active than the French Bulldog and is needier with their attention requirements.
+The Pug also tends to bark more than the French Bulldog, which may be a factor to consider if you live somewhere with noise restrictions.
 Pugs still bark less than Boston Terriers though, which they are often compared against.

-On top of this, constant sniffling and snorting will grace the time that you spend with both the Pug and the Frenchie; some people find it adorable whilst others find it irritating, so you must decide if you can handle this trait.
-Flatulence is also heightened in flat faced breeds, apparently, their life-motto is ‘sharing is caring’, so be prepared for the stink!
+On top of this, constant sniffling and snorting will grace the time you spend with both the Pug and the Frenchie; some people find it adorable while others find it irritating, so you must decide if you can handle this trait.
+Flatulence is also heightened in flat-faced breeds, apparently, their life motto is ‘sharing is caring,” so be prepared for the stink!

-The Pug is considered to be a medium energy dog who requires around 40 minutes of exercise a day.
+The Pug is considered to be a medium-energy dog that requires around 40 minutes of exercise a day.
 He loves to scoot around and play and is quite the speedy Gonzalez!
-On top of his daily exercise he also requires active games, such as tug of war or general play fighting, and mental stimulation such as learning new tricks.
+On top of his daily exercise, he also requires active games, such as tug of war or general play fighting, and mental stimulation such as learning new tricks.
 Don’t be fooled into thinking this small guy requires minimal exercise, for he definitely needs quite a bit for a small dog.

 Both the Pug and the French Bulldog are intelligent despite their love for clownish antics and they can often pick up commands quite easily.
 However, they are also known to be stubborn when they want to be, so you have to be both persistent and consistent.

-Both the Pug and the French Bulldog are prone to a longer list of health concerns compared to the average pup.
-Their main health concern that they both share is the Brachycephalic Syndrome which is caused by their flat faces, and this causes issues with their breathing and their heat control.
+Both the Pug and the French Bulldog are prone to a long list of health concerns compared to the average pup.
+The main health concern they both share is the Brachycephalic Syndrome which is caused by their flat faces, and this causes issues with their breathing and their heat control.

-- Eye Diseases – the Pug is susceptible to a range of eye diseases such as corneal ulcers, pigmentary keratitis, proptosis, progressive retinal atrophy, entropion and dry eye.
+The Pug is susceptible to a range of eye diseases such as corneal ulcers, pigmentary keratitis, proptosis, progressive retinal atrophy, entropion, and dry eye.
 Because the Pug has large bulging eyes, they are often prone to general eye injuries.

 Further to the Brachycephalic Syndrome and the skin issues described above, the Frenchie is also concerned with:

-- Ear infections – due to his large ears he catches all the gunk, as a result of this he is prone to a vast array of ear infections and problems.
+Due to his large ears, he catches all the gunk, as a result of this, he is prone to a vast array of ear infections and problems.
 Be sure to clean them at least once a week.
 They are also prone to frostbite so invest in some Frenchie ear warmers, also known as the bat hat!

-As with any pup, if there is anything that you are not sure about then be sure to ask your Veterinarian.
-As these guys suffer with more health issues than the average pup it is really important to do your research into their concerns and gain a full understanding, particularly the Brachycephalic Syndrome, as their lower than average health will undoubtedly affect your life with them.
+As with any pup, if there is anything you are not sure about then be sure to ask your veterinarian.
+As these guys suffer from more health issues than the average pup it is really important to do your research into their concerns and gain a full understanding, particularly the Brachycephalic Syndrome, as their lower than average health will undoubtedly affect your life with them.

-Both the Pug and the French Bulldog eat small amounts of food, the Pug consumes around 1 cup a day, and the Frenchie will consume around 1 ½ cups a day.
-Both the Pug and the Frenchie love to eat everything they can get their paws on, so firstly, monitor the number of treats that you give them, and secondly, be sure to hide edible goodies away from them.
+Both the Pug and the French Bulldog eat small amounts of food.
+The Pug consumes around 1 cup a day, and the Frenchie will consume around 1 ½ cups a day.
+Both the Pug and the Frenchie love to eat everything they can get their paws on, so firstly, monitor the number of treats you give them, and secondly, be sure to hide edible goodies away from them.

 Thanks to their wrinkles and extra folds of skin they often find themselves wafting a strong canine smell if not cleaned properly.
 Their wrinkles will require special attention, cleaning with a cotton bud and special cleaning solutions to keep skin infections at bay.

-A Pug will need brushing 2 – 3 times a week, whereas the Frenchie will only require brushing once to keep him looking healthy.
-They both shed when the months start to warm up, but the Pug more so due to his longer and denser hair.
+A Pug will need brushing 2 to 3 times a week, whereas the Frenchie will only require brushing once to keep him looking healthy.
+They both shed when the months start to warm up, but the Pug sheds more so due to his longer and denser hair.

 The Pug costs, on average, between $1,500 and $6,000 whereas the Frenchie costs slightly more, between $1,800 and $8,000.

-Around 81% of the French Bulldog litters are born via cesarean due to their physiology, so the extra medical attention and expert knowledge accounts for their slightly heightened price.
+Around 81% of the French Bulldog litters are born via cesarean due to their physiology, so the extra medical attention and expert knowledge account for their slightly heightened price.

-Due to their health issues it is important to purchase a pup from a reputable breeder who will ensure that strict breeding practices are adhered to, so that you know your pup is as healthy as he can possibly be.
+Due to their health issues, it is important to purchase a pup from a reputable breeder who will ensure that strict breeding practices are adhered to so you know your pup is as healthy as he can possibly be.
 Be sure to ask for all the relevant health certificates.

-Both the Pug and French Bulldog are crowd pleasers and heart stealers!
+Both the Pug and French Bulldog are crowd-pleasers and heart stealers!
 They are little guys who have huge personalities and adorable distinctive looks.
-They do have a long list of potential health problems, but as long as you are prepared, medication and attention can, in most cases, ensure that they are manageable.
+They do have a long list of potential health problems, but as long as you are prepared, medication and attention can, in most cases, ensure they are manageable.